 That said, if you’re in that bracket, you can kit out this flying house as you see fit.
 If you’ve ever thought about going to the gym or tinkering on your car in a workshop at 10,000 feet, now’s your chance!
 Again, these are mostly owned by businesses, but even Drake got his hands on one, so y’know…

 Top-tier attractive benefits of private air travel is sidestepping chaotic airports and avoiding overcrowded commercial airlines.
 Private jets fly out of smaller, private terminals, no waiting in long security lines or arriving hours before takeoff.
-While owning a private jet may not be in your future, flying like royalty may be.
+While owning a private jet may not be your future, flying like royalty may be.

 How do you book an on-demand private jet charter?